ermlikeyeah/ermlikeyeah.github.io/_posts/2020-06-23-knowing-why-service-design-designer.markdown

 How will _a service designer_ will help with the outcomes?

 Is _service design_ about one person’s role?
-No.

-But being _a service designer_ is a person’s role.
+No. But being _a service designer_ is a person’s role.
 What does that mean a service designer does?

-I tend to think a large part of a service designer's approach is as a coach, a coaxer, being interdisciplinary themselves to bring together an interdisciplinary view of a service by gathering people with different disciplines, specialisms, from disparate channels/silos together.
-And softly bring innovation to ways of working and delivered services through that sharing, that education -- and innovation through exploration.
+I tend to think a large part of a service designer's approach is being an interdisciplinary generalist themselves, and then as a coach, a coaxer, to bring together an interdisciplinary view of a service by gathering together people with different disciplines and specialisms, from disparate channels/silos.
+And softly bring innovation to ways of working and delivered services through that sharing, that education -- innovation through exploration.

 If a user's experience of service is the result of the collective efforts of a team’s work then service design is an approach that contributes to that.